EfirNet/job-list-app/README.md

 <br />
 <div align="right"  title="Linus Torvalds is the famous programmer and creator of the Linux operating system kernel.">

-> *"The Internet is like a playground for programmers." - Linus Torvalds*
+> *"Intelligence is the ability to avoid doing work, yet getting the work done." - Linus Torvalds*

 </div>